 Harold Moody the civil rights leader

-Born in Kingston, Jamaica, in 1882, Harold Moody arrived in London in 1904 to study medicine at King’s College London.
-He graduated top of his class, however he still faced racism and was denied a hospital job because of the colour of his skin.
-Landlords refused to rent to him.
+Harold Moody was born in Kingston, Jamaica, in 1882.
+He arrived in London in 1904 to study medicine at King’s College London and graduated top of his class.
+However, he faced racism and was denied a hospital job because of the colour of his skin.
+As well as facing racism whilst looking for work landlords also refused to rent rooms to him.

 Dr Moody had lived experience of racism and discrimination, he became an advocate for others.
-In 1925 Dr Moody overturned the Special Restriction order which discriminated against Black and Asian seamen so they were unable to find work - plunging them into poverty even though most had fought for Britain in the First World War.
+For example, he campaigned to overturn the 1925 Coloured Seamen Special Restriction Order.
+The Order discriminated against Black and Asian seamen, causing many to lose their jobs - plunging them into poverty.
+Even though many of the men had fought for Britain in the First World War and were British subjects.

 Photo of the hose DrHarold Moody lived and worked from, Queens Road, Peckham, south London